epeios-q37/epeios_old/documentation/packages/expp/README.txt

 The windows binary is provided with this package ('expp.exe').

-Under GNU/Linux, cygwin (et théororitically sous Mac), unpack the archive, then launch 'make'.
+Under GNU/Linux, cygwin (and theoritically under Mac), unpack the archive, then launch 'make'.

 'expp' without arguments waits for data on the standard input.

-Launchr 'expp --help' to obtain a help page.
+Launch 'expp --help' to obtain a help page.

 See 'http://zeusw.org/intl/expp/' for more details.